 Multiple-frame animation is the only GIF feature not included in the PNG standard.
 Two competing extensions attempt to fill that gap, but neither has attracted enough interest to be useful.
 The developers of PNG released the specification for MNG (“Multiple-image Network Graphics”) in 2001.
 Mozilla (developer of the Firefox browser) released the specification for APNG (“Animated PNG”) in 2004.

 Firefox included MNG support until 2003, when Mozilla removed it.
 Konqueror (used mainly on Unix-based systems) is the only current browser that supports MNG.
-Plug-ins for MNG are available for Windows browsers.
+Plug-ins for MNG are available for Windows browsers; as they were last updated in 2005, they may not be compatible with current browser versions.
 Firefox and Opera include native support for APNG; an add-on is available for Chrome.
 APNG has the advantage of greater compatibility with browsers that do not support it.
 Those browsers display the first frame of an APNG file as a still image.

 PNG has an inherent flaw that makes it useless for modern digital photography.
 The PNG standard makes inadequate provisions for metadata.
 While it does allow a few text fields, there’s no standard way to store the exposure data and camera information (EXIF) that nearly all digital cameras record in their raw and JPEG files.
 And more significantly, there’s no standard way to embed the color space and profile information that’s essential for a color-managed workflow.